mindspore-lab/mindocr/docs/en/tutorials/frequently_asked_questions.md

 - `Can't find OpAdapter for LSTM` occurs when converting model to `MindSpore Lite Mindir` by `converter_lite`.

-  After exporting a MindIR file by `export.py` on Atlas 310 series inference devices, convert the MindIR file to `MindSpore Lite Mindir` by `converter_lite` as the following command:
+  After exporting a MindIR file by `export.py` on lite inference devices, convert the MindIR file to `MindSpore Lite Mindir` by `converter_lite` as the following command:

   ```bash
   converter_lite \